IndoorLocation/navisens-indoor-location-provider-android/README.md

-# navisens-indoor-location-provider-android
+# Navisens IndoorLocation Provider for Android

-Provider based on MotionDNA SDK from Navisens.
-Locate your phone using the built-in gyroscope and accelerometer.
+IndoorLocation Provider using MotionDNA SDK from [Navisens](https://www.navisens.com).
+Track phone motion using the built-in accelerometers and gyroscopes.

+From the moment that you have an initial position provided by another provider (QR-Code, iBeacon, Wifi, ... ), you can use this provider to extrapolate the position based on the phone mouvements.

+This provider needs to subscribe to a source IndoorLocation provider.
+Each time the source provider sends a new location, the Navisens provider is reset and will restart from that position to give position updates based on motion.

+To use this module, sign up and get your developer key at [https://www.navisens.com]().

 ## Use

 Instantiate the provider with an IndoorLocationProvider as source provider and your Navisens Developper Key.
-Navisens provider is able to lock onto each updates of the source provider.
-Get your dev key on: https://www.navisens.com
 ```
-ILNavisensProvider = new IndoorLocationProviderNavisens(ILManualProvider);
+NavisensIndoorLocationProvider navisensIndoorLocationProvider = new NavisensIndoorLocationProvider(getApplicationContext(), sourceIndoorLocationProvider, "<YOUR NAVISENS KEY>");
 ```

 Set the provider in your Mapwize SDK:
 ```
-mapwizePlugin.setLocationProvider(ILNavisensProvider);
+mapwizePlugin.setLocationProvider(navisensIndoorLocationProvider);
 ```

-## Demo
+## Demo app

+A simple demo application to test the provider is available in the /app directory.

-Tap on the screen to set your location.
+You will need to set your credentials in NavisensIndoorLocationProviderDemoApplication and MapActivity.

+A sample key is provided for Mapwize.
+Please note that this keys can only be used for testing purposes, with very limited traffic, and cannot be used in production.
+Get your own key from [mapwize.io](https://www.mapwize.io).
+Free accounts are available.

+To initialize the position, simply click on the map.
+The move around and see the position moving.

 ## Contribute